How to Write a Value to an Output Channel

 Using test.con

-In a test.con project, you can connect input variables to output variables to transfer those values.
+In a test.con project, input variables can be connected to output variables to transfer their values.

-- Run test.con software and create a new userspace or realtime project.
+Run the test.con software and create a new userspace or real-time project.

 Using values from the same module

-Example for sending the information from the Bridge input of the A106 module directly to the Analog Output of the same module:
+Example: Sending data from the strain gage bridge input of the A106 module directly to the Analog Output of the same module: